 Students in foster care shall have equal access to all educational programs and services, including transportation, which all other students enjoy.

 Foster children are to be immediately enrolled in a new school.
 The District shall collaborate with the Cabinet to ensure immediate and appropriate enrollment of the child and immediately contact the student’s previous school for relevant records.
-The previous school shall provide the new school records maintained within the student information system by the Kentucky Department of Education within three (3) working days of receipt of a request.
+The previous school shall provide the new school records within the student information system maintained by the Kentucky Department of Education by the end of the working day on the day of receipt of a request.
+If a record provided to the new school is incomplete, the previous school shall provide the completed record within three (3) working days of the original request.
 Remaining records shall be provided within ten (10) working days of the request.

 The Superintendent shall appoint a Foster Care Liaison to coordinate activities relating to the District’s provision of services to children placed in foster care, including transportation services, when the District is notified by the Cabinet for Health and Family Services in writing that the Cabinet has designated its foster care point of contact for the District.
 The Superintendent may appoint the District Foster Care Liaison prior to such notice from the Cabinet.